bhumibatra28/ShopAssist/README.md

 This is a shopping assistant just like ChatGPT but for E-Commerce [Link to FrontEnd](https://github.com/hitenvats16/ShopAssist_frontEnd)

-# What you need in order to run it locally
+# What you'll need in order to run it locally

  - NodeJS >= 16
  - Python >= 3.0.0